ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/ERA5_preprocessing_example.md

 ### 8. Scale to 90 m resolution

-The Virtual Rainforest run on a 90 x 90 m grid.
+The Virtual Rainforest is run on a 90 x 90 m grid.
 This means that some form of spatial scaling has to be applied to the dataset, **which is not yet implemented!**

 For the purpose of a dummy simulation in the development stage, the coordinates can be